gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

     `gl.bindAttribLocation` because it's easy to have it in one place in my code where as the method of using `layout(location = ?)` has to be in all shaders so in the interest of D.R.Y. `gl.bindAttribLocation` seems better.
-Maybe I using a shader generator then there'd be no difference.
+Maybe if I was using a shader generator then there'd be no difference.

 2. Always unbind the VAO when you're done